Illegal Retaliation Lawyer for Whistleblowing and Wrongful Termination

 Schedule A Consultation With A Seattle Illegal Retaliation Lawyer to Learn About Your Rights.

-If you believe you have been retaliated against, or have questions about whether you need protection, give us a call to schedule a consultation.
+If you believe you have been retaliated against, or have questions about whether you need protection, give me a call to schedule a consultation.
 As a wrongful and illegal retaliation lawyer, I can tenaciously fight to protect you from vindictive conduct.
 And, if retaliation has already occurred (such as if you have been fired), I can seek full compensation for you for all damages and lost wages that you may have suffered, in addition to punitive damages (in some circumstances).